Regional Intensive Care Nursery

 Visitors

 Families and friends are welcome to spend time with a new mother and her baby.
-A nurse will instruct visitors how to properly wash hands before each visit.
-For safety reasons, visitors must sign in before entering the nursery.
-There may be times when visitors need to wait before entering the nursery, or may be asked to leave, during medical emergencies or procedures.
+A nurse will instruct visitors on how to wash their hands properly before each visit.
+During medical emergencies or procedures, visitors may need to wait before entering the nursery or be asked to leave.
 The nursing staff will provide additional information.

 Visitors are limited to two at the bedside - one parent and one visitor.
-Hospital policy requires that children must be over the age of 13 to visit, unless a sibling.
-Staff members are not permitted to discuss the infant's condition with visitors.
-Visitors are not permitted to hold, feed, or touch the infant unless a parent or grandparent.
+Families are allowed 2 visitors per day, with the exception of both sets of grandparents on admission.
+Hospital policy requires that children must be over the age of 12 to visit.
+No sibling visitation, less than 12 years old, allowed during RSV/Flu season (time changes as determined by physician).
+During non-season, sibling visitation is subject to restriction.
+Staff members are only permitted to discuss the infant's condition with parents in person and on the phone.
+Visitors cannot hold, feed, or touch the infant unless it is a parent or grandparent.

 Parents, Siblings, and Grandparents

-- Siblings of the baby who are over two years of age may visit.
-Please have a nurse explain the sibling visiting policy before the first planned visit.
+- Please have a nurse explain the sibling visiting policy before the first planned visit.

-- Grandparents must be accompanied by the infant's parents.
+- The infant's parents must accompany grandparents.
 Please limit visitors at the baby's bedside to two (one grandparent and one parent) at a time.
-Since grandparents may visit any time with parents, we ask that they do not visit during the friends / relatives visiting times.
-Grandparents may touch and hold the baby for a short period, and are permitted to feed, bathe, or render any other care at the discretion of the parents and nursing staff.
+Since grandparents may visit any time with parents, we ask that they do not visit during friends/relatives' visiting times.
+Grandparents may touch and hold the baby for a short period and are permitted to feed, bathe, or render any other care at the discretion of the parents and nursing staff.

 Other Family Members and Friends